Pabears/coding-my-world/README.md

-# learn-coding-from-bible
+# coding-my-world
-In God We Trust.
+if our world is coded by God, how God works?